-- Long-term incentive awards focusing on cumulative performance over three-year period ending Fiscal 2025, which are granted in the form of performance-based PSUs (70% of award) and time-based RSUs (30% of award). - For the Fiscal 2023 grants, based on equally weighted Adjusted EBITDA, Adjusted Free Cash Flow and Adjusted Return on Equity over the three-year performance period, and the achievement of the goals of each metric is determined and earned independently on one another. - The vast majority (70%) of each of LTIP award is performance-based determined based on achievement of financial metrics established at the beginning of the performance period.
-No performance-based PSUs are paid if the relevant performance metrics are not achieved. - The relatively small time-based component of these awards as part of our overall compensation mix serves as an important long-term retention and risk mitigation feature, while the value to the executive still varies depending on our stock price performance.
+Purpose: Align compensation with key drivers of the business and encourage achievement of significant and sustained improvements in performance and strategic initiatives over the long term.
+Encourage focus on long-term shareholder value creation.
+Operation: Target opportunities are determined by competitive market practices and internal parity.
+Actual payouts on the 70% performance-based component (PSUs) can range from 0-125% of target for all executives.
+No PSUs to become vested if relevant performance metrics are not achieved.
+The remaining 30% time-based component (RSUs) of the award is not variable in terms of the number of shares eligible for vesting.
+The 2023 LTIP grants have one vesting date after three years Pursuant to LTIP grant awards, our NEOs are required to hold 50% of the net after-tax shares they receive for at least one year following vesting of each grant In addition, our NEOs and all other officers at the Vice President level or higher, are subject to the share ownership and retention guidelines discussed above (see "Directors, Executive Officers and Corporate Governance-Corporate Governance-Our Practices and Policies-Stock Ownership Guidelines").
+Performance Measures: Long-term incentive awards focusing on cumulative performance over three-year period ending Fiscal 2025, which are granted in the form of performance-based PSUs (70% of award) and time-based RSUs (30% of award).
+For Fiscal 2023, based on equally weighted Adjusted EBITDA, Adjusted Free Cash Flow and Adjusted Return on Equity, and the achievement of the goals of each metric is determined and earned independently of one another.
+The vast majority (70%) of each of LTIP award is performance-based determined based on achievement of financial metrics established at the beginning of the performance period.
+No performance-based PSUs are paid if the relevant performance metrics are not achieved.
+The relatively small time-based component of these awards as part of our overall compensation mix is believed to serve as an important long-term retention and risk mitigation feature, while the value to the executive still varies depending on our stock price performance.